My narrow escape from Bangkok Ping Pong Show Scam

 The acts began to blur into one opaque wall of demeaning shame.
 This wasn’t the Las Vegas-type freak show entertainment we imagined it’d be.
 It wasn’t a fun show.

-For ping-pong performers, these shows are a dull, dangerous and degrading job.
-You could feel the dirt of it, the lifestyle of scabs, regular Bangkok scams and under-aged prostitutes, working for a club boss and meagerly getting by.
-As tourists sitting and watching, we realized we were endorsing this kind of livelihood; feeding its existence !
+For ping-pong performers, these shows are a dull, dangerous and demoralizing job.
+You could feel the degradation of it, the lifestyle of scabs, regular Bangkok scams and under-aged prostitutes, working for a club boss and meagerly getting by.

-Could we make it through 25 acts?
-No. The sixth act was our limit.
-Done!
+Could I or even, we make it through 25 acts?
+No.

 Read: How I almost got scammed by a Bangkok taxi